Code-Institute-Submissions/SilviaSaverino-ArcadeGames_NOvResub/README.md

 ##  Colour Scheme

-The color scheme is maintained throughout the website.
+The color scheme is maintained on each page of the website.
 The body background features a few colors, ranging from yellow,purple,pink,and light-blue and so on.
-This same palette had been used throughout the whole site.
+This same palette had been used for different elements.

 ![screenshot of the body background image](/docs/img/body-background.png)

-In Rock_Paper_Scissor game, a background featuring some player/computer moves had been selected to let the user jump into a rock-paper-scissors world.
+In Rock_Paper_Scissors game, a background featuring some player/computer moves had been selected to let the user jump into a rock-paper-scissors world.
 The color scheme with relaxing shades of blue, pink and yellow, is constant throughout the game.

 ![screenshot of 2nd game playground's background](/docs/img/2nd-game-playground.png)